Review and road test of the Volvo XC90

 Cost of Ownership

 Volvo claims that the advanced kinetic energy-recovery braking system introduced with this revised XC90 offers drivers up to 15 per cent fuel savings and emission reductions in real-world driving.
-This new brake-by-wire system interacts with the energy-recovery system and reduces fuel consumption and emissions by recovering kinetic energy under braking.
-The introduction of these XC90 'B'-badged cars represents a major step for Volvo towards its electrification ambitions.
+This brake-by-wire system interacts with the energy-recovery system and reduces fuel consumption and emissions by recovering kinetic energy under braking.

 On to the figures, all of which we'll quote to WLTP standards.
-In the B5 diesel most will choose, expect up to 42.7mpg on the combined cycle and up to 171g/km of CO2.
-Inevitably, these figures take a tumble with petrol power; the B5 manages up to 32.4mpg and up to 199g/km, while the B6 manages up to 30.7mpg and up to 210g/km.
-If you want to do better, you'll need to look at the top T8 Recharge petrol plug-in hybrid model, which delivers up to 63g/km of CO2, 100.8mpg and up to 28.6 miles of pure electric driving range.
+In the B5 diesel, expect up to 39.7mpg on the combined cycle and up to 185g/km of CO2.
+Inevitably, these figures take a tumble with petrol power, even with it embellished by mild hybrid tech; the B5 petrol manages up to 32.4mpg and up to 197g/km.
+If you want to do better, you'll need to look at the top T8 Recharge petrol plug-in hybrid model, which delivers up to 30g/km of CO2, 217.0mpg and up to 42.3 EAER-rated miles of pure electric driving range.
 Maintenance should be relatively affordable for a car of this kind, with intervals every year or 18,000 miles.
 Three or five year pre-paid servicing packages are available to help you budget ahead.
 The warranty is the usual three year, 60,000 mile package.

 Volvo seems to be flourishing under foreign ownership.
 You might have expected Chinese control to stifle the company's Scandinavian character.
 Instead, what we've been given here is a return to Swedish charisma and an emphasis on all the things that the Gothenburg brand does best - cool restrained style, real-world practicality and class-leading safety.